Monmouth Rebellion: After Sedgemoor

 Monmouth fled from the field of battle, but was captured in a ditch on 8 July (either at Ringwood in the New Forest, or at Horton in Dorset).
 Parliament had passed an Act of Attainder, on 13 June sentencing Monmouth to death as a traitor, therefore no trial was needed before his execution.
 Despite begging for mercy and claims of conversion to Roman Catholicism, he was beheaded at Tower Hill by Jack Ketch on 15 July 1685.
 It is said that it took multiple blows of the axe to sever his head.
 Though some sources say it took eight blows, the official Tower of London website says it took five blows, while Charles Spencer, in his book Blenheim, claims it was seven.
 The Hangman in 'Punch and Judy' is named after this notorious character, Jack Ketch.
-The dukedoms of Monmouth and Buccleuch were forfeited, but the subsidiary titles of the dukedom of Monmouth were restored to the Duke of Buccleuch.
+His dukedoms of Monmouth and Buccleuch were forfeited, though his wife's separate dukedom of Buccleuch in her own right was not, and two of his subsidiary titles were restored in 1743 to his grandson the then Duke of Buccleuch.

 The subsequent Bloody Assizes of Judge Jeffreys were a series of trials of Monmouth's supporters in which 320 people were condemned to death and around 800 sentenced to be transported to the West Indies, for ten years' hard labour.

 James II took advantage of the suppression of the rebellion to consolidate his power.
 He asked Parliament to repeal the Test Act and the Habeas Corpus Act, used his dispensing power to appoint Roman Catholics to senior posts, and raised the strength of the standing army.
 Parliament opposed many of these moves, and on 20 November 1685 James dismissed it.
-In 1688, when the birth of James Francis Edward Stuart heralded a Catholic succession, James II was deposed by William of Orange in the Glorious Revolution at the invitation of the disaffected Protestant Establishment.
+In 1688, when the birth of James Francis Edward Stuart heralded a Catholic succession, James II was deposed by William of Orange in the Glorious Revolution at the invitation of the disaffected Protestant establishment.